TestJavaDev/java-resources/docs/3_data_structures/4_Stack_Queues/Challenge_7.md

 ## Challenge 7: Next Greater Element using Stack

+Can you implement a method to find the next greater element after any given element from the stack?
+A solution is placed in the "solution" section to help you, but we would suggest you try to solve it on your own first.

 ## Problem Statement
 In this problem, you have to implement int[] nextGreaterElement(int[] arr) method.
 For each element in an array, it finds the next greater element in that array.